-While some matter in the gradual accretion disc — the belt of gas circling Sagittarius A* at relativistic speed — can circle the black hole securely, anything that gets excessively close is bound to be pulled past the event horizon.
-The nearest point to a black hole that material can circle without being compellingly drawn inwards by the massive mass is known as the innermost stable orbit, and it is from here that the observed flares begin.
+While some matter in the accretion disc — the belt of gas orbiting Sagittarius A* at relativistic speeds — can orbit the black hole safely, anything that gets too close is doomed to be pulled beyond the event horizon.
+The closest point to a black hole that material can orbit without being irresistibly drawn inwards by the immense mass is known as the innermost stable orbit, and it is from here that the observed flares originate.

-The GRAVITY instrument which made this work possible combines the light from four telescopes of ESO’s VLT to create a virtual super-telescope 130 meters in diameter, and has already been used to probe the nature of Sagittarius A*.
+These measurements were only possible thanks to international collaboration and state-of-the-art instrumentation.
+The GRAVITY instrument which made this work possible combines the light from four telescopes of ESO’s VLT to create a virtual super-telescope 130 metres in diameter, and has already been used to probe the nature of Sagittarius A*.

 Earlier this year, GRAVITY and SINFONI, another instrument on the VLT, allowed the same team to accurately measure the close fly-by of the star S2 as it passed through the extreme gravitational field near Sagittarius A*, and for the first time revealed the effects predicted by Einstein’s general relativity in such an extreme environment.
 During S2’s close fly-by, strong infrared emission was also observed.

 “We were closely monitoring S2, and of course we always keep an eye on Sagittarius A*,” explained Pfuhl.
 “During our observations, we were lucky enough to notice three bright flares from around the black hole — it was a lucky coincidence!”

 This emission, from highly energetic electrons very close to the black hole, was visible as three prominent bright flares, and exactly matches theoretical predictions for hot spots orbiting close to a black hole of four million solar masses.
 The flares are thought to originate from magnetic interactions in the very hot gas orbiting very close to Sagittarius A*.